On the matroidal path ideals: Preliminaries

 Next we recall some basic definitions and notions from graph theory.
 All graphs considered in this paper will be simple, undirected and finite.
-Let $G$ be a graph with the vertex set $V(G)$ and edge set $E(G)$.
-A {\em path} in $G$ is a sequence of vertices $x_{i_1},\ldots, x_{i_{t}}$ such that $\{x_{i_j}, x_{i_{j+1}}\}\in E(G)$ for $j=1,\ldots,t-1$.
+Let $G$ be a graph with the vertex set $V(G)$ and the edge set $E(G)$.
+A {\em path} in $G$ is a sequence of distinct vertices $x_{i_1},\ldots, x_{i_{t}}$ such that $\{x_{i_j}, x_{i_{j+1}}\}\in E(G)$ for $j=1,\ldots,t-1$.
 The length of a path is the number of edges in it.
-We will refer a path of length $t-1$ as a $t$-path.
+We will refer to a path of length $t-1$ as a $t$-path.
 In other words, a $t$-path in $G$ is a path with $t$ vertices.
+A subset $A \subseteq V(G)$ is called {\em independent} if no vertices in $A$ are adjacent in $G$.